donpdonp/coindust/readme.md

 #### Safety

 Bitcoin addresses and private keys are kept unencrypted in ~/.config/coindust/wallet.json.
-Protect this file with your own mechanism for encryption and backups!
+Protect this file with your own mechanism for encryption and backups.

-Building transactions with this tool is not exaustively tested.
+Building transactions with this tool is not exhaustively tested.
 Use only small amounts.
 NO WARRANTY.
 USE AT OWN RISK.